 Shopping opportunities abound at markets such as Dong Xuan and streets such as Hang Gai (silk) and Hang Da (leather).
 Meanwhile, the area’s famous Communal Houses -- mini-temples that are mostly protected from the street by well-disguised entrances -- provide respite from the bustle.

 Dining possibilities may be endless in Hanoi, but most visitors don’t even manage to get beyond the basics.
-That’s why Daniel is a godsend.
-A well regarded chef in Hanoi, he knows the capital’s mind-boggling street food culture as intimately as anyone.
-His full- and half-day tours introduce participants to an array of local (and always excellent) fare they wouldn’t have a hope of finding on their own.
+Street food is deeply engraned in the culture of Hanoi.
+Join one of the many street food tours to learn more about the local (and always excellent) fare that you wouldn’t have a hope of finding on your own.

 Vietnam Museum of Ethnology